RahulSDeshpande/tyriar.github.io/_posts/2012-04-27-design-patterns-introduction-and-lazy.md

 ---
 layout      : post
-title       : Lazy loading design pattern tags        : [.NET, C#, Design pattern, Entity framework, Software engineering, Structural design pattern] primarytag  : Design pattern intro       : The lazy-loading design pattern provides a means to defer the creation of an object by loading it at the point it is needed.
+title       : Lazy loading design pattern tags        : [C#, Design pattern, Entity framework, Software engineering, Structural design pattern] primarytag  : Design pattern intro       : The lazy-loading design pattern provides a means to defer the creation of an object by loading it at the point it is needed.
 This has both benefits and drawbacks.
 ---